joachimkennedy/blog/content/p/office-hours.md

 ### Logistics

-* The [schedule](https://calendar.google.com/calendar/u/0?cid=MWFmZDZhZmUwNmZmNjhjMTFjOGYzMjVmNjMyMTNjNjM5ZTRlYTlkZjNlMDQ4NDJhYzkwNWU5YzUzMTE4YTIzMUBncm91cC5jYWxlbmRhci5nb29nbGUuY29t), currently Mondays 7:30 - 9:30 PM but subject to change at my slightest whim, so do check first
+* The [schedule](https://calendar.google.com/calendar/u/0?cid=MWFmZDZhZmUwNmZmNjhjMTFjOGYzMjVmNjMyMTNjNjM5ZTRlYTlkZjNlMDQ4NDJhYzkwNWU5YzUzMTE4YTIzMUBncm91cC5jYWxlbmRhci5nb29nbGUuY29t), currently Tuesday 6 - 9 PM but subject to change at my slightest whim, so do check first
   * This is poorly timed because I like to be outside whenever the weather is nice, but I also go to bed early, so I don't know what will happen as the days get longer
-* No need to RSVP
+* ~~No need to RSVP~~ If the OH on the calendar doesn't say "confirmed", please do RSVP
 * Near stops for the 5, 44, 62, and E buses and there's usually free street parking within a block
   * I'm not sure where the nearest bike rack is.
 It's probably close, but you might be able to bring your bike inside if you need to
 * Email for the exact address and which bell inexplicably rings my apartment (or more likely my number so you can call when you arrive)